marcopaglio/BookingApp/README.md

 Alternative builds can be run by adding one or more profiles at the end of the previous command:

-- `-Pjacoco` add test coverage.
+- `-Pjacoco` adds test coverage.
 BookingApp project already provides test coverage results on [Coveralls](https://coveralls.io/github/marcopaglio/BookingApp?branch=main), but you can see them yourself once the execution finishes at `/booking-report/target/site/jacoco-aggregate/index.html`.

-- `-Ppitest` add mutation testing.
+- `-Ppitest` adds mutation testing.
 BookingApp project already provides mutation testing results on the [website](https://marcopaglio.github.io/BookingApp/pit-reports/index.html), but you can see them yourself once the execution finishes at `/booking-report/target/pit-reports/index.html`.

-- `-Pdocker` dockerize the application.
+- `-Pdocker` dockerizes the application.
 The Docker image created is named `booking-app` and it is checked with both MongoDB and PostgreSQL.

   > :alarm_clock: **N.B**: This Maven profile opens the BookingApp application inside a Docker container, therefore it needs the access to the X display server in order to work propertly.
 Please, make sure you [Setup X server environment for Docker](#setup-x-server-environment-for-docker) before using the `-Pdocker` profile.